DroidZeroCodes/Payroll_System/README.md

   * You can search for specific employees by using the search bar.

 **Approve or Decline Leave**
-* To approve or decline a leave, you can `double click` any cell which contains the leave request.
+* To approve or decline a leave, you can `double-click` any cell that contains the leave request.
   * This would open the leave request approval window showing the leave request and its status.
   * In here you can then approve or decline the leave request.
   * _Note_: Our system does not support undoing a leave request approval.
 Thus, once you decline or approve a leave request, you cannot undo it.